Guide

 The RBI uses repo rates to regulate money moving through the market.
 It increases the rate when inflation strikes.
 Banks borrowing money from the RBI during inflation pay a high interest due to a raised repo rate.
 This severely affects the bank’s capacity to borrow from the RBI.
 The end customer feels the impact of a repo rate increase in two ways:

-To increase the cash at their disposal, banks increase the rate of interest on a deposit account.
+Banks increase the rate of interest on deposit accounts to increase the cash at their disposal.
 Thus, investors can enjoy higher interest on fixed-income instruments.

 To combat the repo rate hike, banks further increase the interest rate on loans, making them costlier and thus less sought after.
 With fewer loans to disburse, banks manage to retain greater liquidity.